rhysd/hgrep/README.md

 |   1    | No match was found                  |
 |   2    | Some error happened (e.g. IO error) |

+### Terminal color support detection

+hgrep automatically detects 24-bit or 256 or 16 colors support of your terminal application by the following logic.

+At first, hgrep checks [`COLORTERM` environment variable][term-caps] on all platforms.
+When `truecolor` or `24bit` is set, 24-bit colors are enabled.
+When other values are set, only 16 colors are enabled.

+On Linux or macOS or FreeBSD or NetBSD, hgrep tries to detect your terminal's color support from [terminfo][].
+It eventually falls back to 256 colors, which are most widely supported by popular terminals.

+On Windows, 24-bit colors are enabled.
+[OS version 10.0.15063 (Windows 10 1703) started to support 24-bit colors][rich-issue-140].
+Since Windows 10 1703 is pretty old (released on April 5, 2017), it should work fine for almost every users.
+Even if you're using older version of Windows due to some reason, setting `ansi` theme by `--theme` option should still work for you.

 ## Versioning

 At this point the major version is fixed to 0.
 The minor version is bumped when some breaking changes are added.
 The patch